SciTools/iris/docs/src/further_topics/index.rst

 .. hint::

-   If you wish further documentation on any specific topics or areas of Iris that are missing, then please let us know by raising a `GitHub Documentation Issue`_ on `SciTools/Iris`_.
+   If you wish further documentation on any specific topics or areas of Iris that are missing, then please tell us by starting a `GitHub Discussion`_ on `SciTools/Iris`_.